BPerezLamarque/ABDOMEN/README.md

-This tutorial explains how to use ABDOMEN (A Brownian moDel Of Microbiota EvolutioN) for a given host-microbiota system, *i.e.* a fixed, bifurcating host phylogeny and microbiota relative abundances for each extant host species typically measured using metabarcoding techniques (Fig. 1a).
+This tutorial explains how to use ABDOMEN (A Brownian moDel Of Microbiota EvolutioN) using R for a given host-microbiota system, *i.e.* a fixed, bifurcating host phylogeny and microbiota relative abundances for each extant host species typically measured using metabarcoding techniques (Figure 1a).

 This phylogenetic comparative approach applies the multivariate Brownian motion process to compositional data.
-It also includes the widely-used Pagel's $\lambda$ tree transformation that quantifies phylosymbiosis by evaluating how much host phylogeny contributes to explaining interspecific variation in present-day microbiota composition (Fig. 1b).
-ABDOMEN assumes that, from ancestral values at the root $X_0$, the log-absolute abundances of the different microbial taxa change on the host phylogeny following a multivariate Brownian motion model with variance-covariance matrix $R$ (Fig. 1a).
+It also includes the widely-used Pagel's $\lambda$ tree transformation that quantifies phylosymbiosis by evaluating how much host phylogeny contributes to explaining interspecific variation in present-day microbiota composition (Figure 1b).
+ABDOMEN assumes that, from ancestral values at the root $X_0$, the log-absolute abundances of the different microbial taxa change on the host phylogeny following a multivariate Brownian motion model with variance-covariance matrix $R$ (Figure 1a).

 <p align="center">
     <img src="https://github.com/BPerezLamarque/ABDOMEN/blob/main/example/ABDOMEN.png" width="500">